 - Make Brown Sugar Goo: In a medium saucepan over medium heat, melt butter.
 Add brown sugar and stir well to combine.
 Bring to a boil, stirring, then remove from heat and stir in cream and salt.
 Remove to a bowl, cover and allow to cool to room temperature.

-- Make Cinnamon Roll Bites: Heat milk in saucepan or microwave until 180° F. and set aside to cool to lukewarm.
-In a large bowl or the bowl of a stand mixer, combine flours yeast, salt and white sugar.
+- Make Cinnamon Roll Bites: Heat milk in saucepan or microwave until 180° and set aside to cool to lukewarm (about 110F).
+In a large bowl or the bowl of a stand mixer, combine the flours, Instant yeast, salt and white sugar.
 Add lukewarm milk, egg, vanilla and vegetable oil.
 Mix to combine.
 Add more flour, as necessary until dough is moist and smooth.
 Remove to a greased bowl and allow to rise until doubled, 60-90 minutes.

 - Remove risen dough to a floured surface.
 Roll into a rectangle 15-inches wide by 20 inches long.
 Spread dough with softened butter and then combine the cinnamon and sugar and sprinkle dough with most of the cinnamon sugar (reserve a Tbsp. or so).
 With the short side facing you, cut dough in to 3 pieces 5-inches wide and 20-inches long.
 Starting with the long side of each strip, roll jelly-roll style and pinch seams together.
 Place the 3 rolls side by side on a cutting board.
 Using a sharp knife or a bench scraper, cut the logs into 1/2-inch pieces.
 Place pieces into a large bowl, sprinkle with remaining cinnamon sugar and toss well.
 Take 1/3 cup of your cooled Brown Sugar Goo and toss with the dough pieces, mixing well.